Sudan

 Travel Insurance

-IATI Insurance is practically the only insurance provider that covers travel in Sudan.
+IATI Insurance is one of the very few that covers travel in Sudan

 Best time to visit